 - Check the Strategic Publishing guide to find the right journal/s for your target audience.

 - Find out what options are available when publishing in that journal, including the length of any embargo.
 To do this, review the self-archiving policy for the journal or search SherpaRomeo, a tool for checking or locating publisher open access policies.

 - Check if the publisher requires you to make your research data available.
 You can check the publisher's webpage and use our information for publishing your data as needed.

 Paying for your individual article to be open access (hybrid open access)

 Hybrid open access is when a non-open access journal (i.e. a subscription journal) enables open access to an individual article upon publication, provided a fee has been paid by the author.
 This fee, also called an Article Processing Charge (APC), can be very expensive.

-Publishing in hybrid journals isn't encouraged, as it means that the researcher pays a fee to make the journal article open access, while the institution simultaneously pays a subscription fee to access the journal.
+Publishing in hybrid journals means that the corresponding author pays a fee to make the journal article open access, while the institution simultaneously pays a subscription fee to access the journal.

 Open access options for books

 Many not-for-profit and commercial scholarly publishers provide the option of publishing your book open access.
 This typically requires a Book Processing Charge, which can be quite expensive.
 Some book publishers also allow you to archive a copy of your book or book chapter in an institutional repository, such as the Sydney eScholarship repository, to comply with funder requirements.
 The best way to find out more information about this is to contact your publisher.

 Sydney University Press supports the principles of open access publishing and books accepted for publication can be open access on release, or after an embargo.
 For more information visit Sydney University Press Open Access webpage, or contact email@example.com.